pcmoore/tpm2_logreplay/README.md

-TPM2 Event Log Replay Tool
+TPM2 Event Log Tools
 ===============================================================================
 Contact: pmoore2@cisco.com or paul@paul-moore.com

+This repository contains some simple Python scripts for working with TPM2 event logs.

+### tpm2_logreplay

-This repository contains a relatively simple Python script which is designed to read a TPM2 event log from standard input, replay the PCR extension events, and write the resulting TPM2 PCR values to stdout.
+The `tpm2_logreplay` tool is designed to read a TPM2 event log from standard input, replay the PCR extension events, and write the resulting TPM2 PCR values to stdout.

 Both the output and the TPM2 PCR selection arguments are designed to mimic the `tpm2_pcrread` tool.
 Output comparisons between the two tools is easy as you